rolandaugusto/easy-svg-store/README.md

 No Fuzz SVG sprite generator.
 Just Specify the folder containing the SVG files!

-The result is a SVG sprite which items have their filenames as ID in lowercase
+The result is a SVG sprite with the given filenames as ID in lowercase

 Installation
 ============